timlovescoding/neutral_network/README.md

 4. Backpropagation - Finding the partial derivatives of the loss function with respect to W and b for gradient descent.
 5. Gradient Descent with Optimization - Gradients of W and b is used in gradient descent to tune the parameters W and b to find the minima of the loss function.
 The process of gradient descent can be optimized with techniques such as momentum and Adam.

+**In essence, neural networks are very useful because it is an universal approximator.
+It consists of many stacks of differentiable non-linear functions with lots of parameters that can nearly approximate any continuous functions according to the goal set up by the cost function.
+The neural networks seeks to find a continuous functions (its architecture with specific weights and biases) that can take in an input and predict an output that we want.**

 # Extras (Great learning resources and things worth reading)